 |Type of Lender||Average Annual Interest Rate (AIR)||AIR for SBA Loans|

 |Large National Banks||2.55% - 5.14%||6.24%|

-The data on traditional lenders, obtained from the Federal Reserve, was taken for commercial and industrial loans and can serve as a good comparison point when shopping for loan products.
-The rates presented above are effective annual interest rates that factor in compounding annual interest from the stated rate, the length of the term and the loan value.
-Unlike an annual percentage rate (APR), the effective annual interest rate does not include any closing or other fees, which will vary by lender.
-What's more, this data tracks all types of commercial and industrial loans, so these rates may be lower than what you would receive on a loan.
+The data on traditional lenders, obtained from the Federal Reserve, was taken for commercial and industrial loans and serves as a comparison point when shopping for a loan.
+The rates presented above are effective annual interest rates that factor in compounding annual interest from the stated interest rate, the length of the term, and the loan amount.
+Unlike an APR, the effective annual interest rate does not include any closing, origination or other fees, which will increase the cost of the loan.
+This data tracks all types of commercial and industrial loans, so these rates may be lower than what you would receive on a loan.

 |Lender||Annual Percentage Rates (APRs)|